-Many of the regional styles of BBQ you’ll see below began based on what was available in the area.
+Many of the regional styles of BBQ you’ll see below began based on what was available in the area, such as beef in Texas barbecue or pork in the Carolinas.
 From there, access expanded to different ingredients and technology changed cooking methods, but the traditions remained.

-Given the split of two states, you’ll find a few subsets of Carolina BBQ, but they all use pork.
+North and South Carolina are home to several of America’s oldest and most revered regional barbecue styles.
+Given the split of two states, you’ll find a few subsets of Carolina barbecue, but they all use pork.
 The differences come in how they prepare it, what parts of the pig they use and how they serve it.
 Choose any style, and you’re sure to end up with something delicious on your plate.

-Eastern versions use the entirety of a smoked hog served with hush puppies and coleslaw for what some consider the quintessential BBQ sides.
+From the pine forests of eastern North Carolina comes this old-school BBQ style, which uses the entirety of a smoked hog served with hush puppies and coleslaw (considered by many to be the quintessential BBQ sides).
 The smoked meat gets a treatment with a thin sauce that consists of vinegar and some form of heat.
 Cayenne pepper and red pepper flakes are popular, and apple cider vinegar can give this acidic sauce a sweeter twist.
 That heat and acidity cut through fatty cuts of pork to create a perfect balance.

 This preparation and the preparation of an entire hog are similar to the other Carolina styles of BBQ, but don’t be mistaken — there are differences that some pitmasters will probably consider major.

 In South Carolina, they barbecue an entire pig, as well, with a difference.
 First, they smoke the hog for up to 20 hours, developing rich flavors and a fall-apart texture.
 After shredding the meat, they add something that is unique to South Carolina BBQ — a mustard sauce.